Choiranam/umkm-wong-kudus/README.md

 5. **Open `localhost:5173` in Browser** 🌐

-## Current Progress 📈
+## Current Progress 🎉

-✅ All main pages have been completed
+🎯 The website is now fully completed (FINAL).
-🧩 The UI structure is fully responsive and ready to use
+All pages, UI structures, and core functionalities are finished and ready to use.
-🗂️ Only real product & UMKM data need to be added to complete the website content
+Only content updates may be needed in the future if new UMKM data is provided.

-**Status:** Almost Done — Waiting for Final Data
+**Status:** FINAL — Project Completed

 Thanks for visiting **UMKM Wong Kudus**! 🚀 Let’s connect and grow local businesses together! 🌟